daan-caljon/HINet/README.md

 Now, the results from the paper can be reproduced by selecting the right parameters in the ```wandb``` sweep configuration.

 ## Acknowledgements
-Our code builds upon the code from [Jiang & Sun (2022)](https://github.com/songjiang0909/Causal-Inference-on-Networked-Data).
+Our code builds upon the code from [Jiang & Sun (2022)](https://github.com/songjiang0909/Causal-Inference-on-Networked-Data) and [Chen et al. (2024)](https://github.com/WeilinChen507/targeted_interference).

 Jiang, S. & Sun, Y. (2022).
 Estimating causal effects on networked observational data via representation learning.
 In Proceedings of the 31st ACM International Conference on Information & Knowledge Management, (pp. 852–861).

+Chen, W., Cai, R., Yang, Z., Qiao, J., Yan, Y., Li, Z. & Hao, Z..
+(2024).
+Doubly Robust Causal Effect Estimation under Networked Interference via Targeted Learning.
+Proceedings of the 41st International Conference on Machine Learning, in Proceedings of Machine Learning Research 235:6457-6485